LIRE: Lucene Image Retrieval

 Take control over every step in the process, tinker with extraction, indexing and search.

 You need a search server?
 There is a plugin for the popular Apache Solr search server.

 Fresh & new algorithms from the visual information retrieval community.

 GNU GPL License

 LIRE is published under the viral OSS Licene, the GNU Public License.
 Therefore, it will stay free.

-LIRE source is hosted and managed on Google Project.
+LIRE source is hosted and managed on Github.
 Check out revisions, submit patches and more.

 Anything you need to know?
 Ask on the LIRE mailing list.
 We are happy to help you!

 Developers will find everything to start with at the developers' docs.
 Even sample applications for common tasks are available.

 "Visual Information Retrieval using Java and LIRE", written by Mathias Lux and Oge Marques is available on Amazon for a little more than 10$